Antiz96/arch-update/README.md

 With [the system timer](#the-systemd-timer) enabled, `Arch-Update` automatically checks for updates at boot and then once every hour.
 The check can be manually triggered by running the `arch-update --check` command.

-If there are new available updates, the systray icon will show a red circle and a desktop notification indicating the number of available updates will be sent (requires [libnotify](https://archlinux.org/packages/extra/x86_64/libnotify/ "libnotify package") and a running notification-server):
+If there are new available updates, the systray icon will show a red circle and a desktop notification indicating the number of available updates will be sent (requires [libnotify](https://archlinux.org/packages/extra/x86_64/libnotify/ "libnotify package") and a running notification server):

 ![icon-update-available](https://github.com/Antiz96/arch-update/assets/53110319/c1526ce7-5f94-41b8-a8fa-3587b9d00a9d)
 ![notification](https://github.com/Antiz96/arch-update/assets/53110319/631b8e67-487a-441a-84b4-6cce95223729)